Gifts in Wills

 In the UK, more than 40,000 people under the age of 75 in the UK die from heart and circulatory diseases each year and it is estimated that 7.6 million are currently living with heart and circulatory diseases - this is more than those living with cancer and Alzheimer’s disease combined.
 Lung disease on the other hand is responsible for 20% of deaths.
 Together heart and lung account for some of the top five causes of death worldwide and it is vital we fund research to end the heartbreak caused by these illnesses.

-Nearly half our income comes from Gifts in Wills; they are vital source of funds that enable us to transform the lives of our patients.
+Nearly half our income comes from Gifts in Wills; they are a vital source of funds that enable us to transform the lives of our patients.
 Knowing that our supporters have included a gift in their Will ensures that we can continue to grow to deliver life-changing projects, now and for many years to come.

 Thanks to the generosity of our supporters we have already funded numerous research projects which are not only transforming the lives of Royal Papworth patients, but transforming the lives of patients across the globe.